Harshad2010/Harshad2010/README.md

-## This is the Git tutorials by "Harshad deshmukh"
+## This is the Git tutorials by "Harsh"